Refraction in a raindrop

 Random scattering

-• Random scattering takes place when a material reflects or transmits light rays in multiple directions.
+• Random scattering occurs when a material, due to irregularities or imperfections on its surface, reflects or transmits light rays in various unpredictable directions.

-• When light passes through sheets of glass with irregular yet smooth surfaces, it distorts the view of the world beyond.
-Random scattering is responsible wherever the image appears blurry and confused.
+• When light passes through sheets of glass with irregular yet smooth surfaces, random scattering distorts the view of the world beyond, making the image blurry and confused.

 • A reflection that is free of the effects of random scattering is called a specular reflection.
 Mirrors generally produce specular reflections.